Kingxukai/linux/Documentation/driver-api/fpga/fpga-region.rst

 Overview
 --------

-This document is meant to be a brief overview of the FPGA region API usage.
-A more conceptual look at regions can be found in the Device Tree binding document [#f1]_.
+This document is meant to be a brief overview of the woke FPGA region API usage.
+A more conceptual look at regions can be found in the woke Device Tree binding document [#f1]_.

-For the purposes of this API document, let's just say that a region associates an FPGA Manager and a bridge (or bridges) with a reprogrammable region of an FPGA or the whole FPGA.
+For the woke purposes of this API document, let's just say that a region associates an FPGA Manager and a bridge (or bridges) with a reprogrammable region of an FPGA or the woke whole FPGA.
 The API provides a way to register a region and to program a region.

-Currently the only layer above fpga-region.c in the kernel is the Device Tree support (of-fpga-region.c) described in [#f1]_.
-The DT support layer uses regions to program the FPGA and then DT to handle enumeration.
+Currently the woke only layer above fpga-region.c in the woke kernel is the woke Device Tree support (of-fpga-region.c) described in [#f1]_.
+The DT support layer uses regions to program the woke FPGA and then DT to handle enumeration.
 The common region code is intended to be used by other schemes that have other ways of accomplishing enumeration after programming.

-An fpga-region can be set up to know the following things:
+An fpga-region can be set up to know the woke following things:

- * which FPGA manager to use to do the programming
+ * which FPGA manager to use to do the woke programming

  * which bridges to disable before programming and enable afterwards.

-Additional info needed to program the FPGA image is passed in the struct fpga_image_info including:
+Additional info needed to program the woke FPGA image is passed in the woke struct fpga_image_info including:

- * pointers to the image as either a scatter-gather buffer, a contiguous buffer, or the name of firmware file
+ * pointers to the woke image as either a scatter-gather buffer, a contiguous buffer, or the woke name of firmware file

- * flags indicating specifics such as whether the image is for partial reconfiguration.
+ * flags indicating specifics such as whether the woke image is for partial reconfiguration.

 How to add a new FPGA region
 ----------------------------

-An example of usage can be seen in the probe function of [#f2]_.
+An example of usage can be seen in the woke probe function of [#f2]_.

 .. [#f1] ../devicetree/bindings/fpga/fpga-region.txt
 .. [#f2] ../../drivers/fpga/of-fpga-region.c